 Shiga Kogen is the largest ski area in Japan with 19 partnering ski resorts.
 It takes at least two days to cover it all, and you can buy a pass to access the 52 ropeways, gondolas, and lifts.
 2000-meter or higher peaks flank the northern and southern regions of Shiga Kogen, providing both beginner slopes and advanced tree runs.

 Surrounding Shiga Kogen, you’ll find the 400-year-old Shibu Onsen and the modern-style Yudanaka Onsen.
 If public bathing isn’t for you, you can still have fun at the hot springs when you go to Jigokudani Monkey Park.
-In winter, families of Japanese Macau monkeys bathe in the geothermal waters to keep warm!
+In winter, families of Japanese macaques bathe in the geothermal waters to keep warm!

 The Hachimantai area of Towada-Hachimantai National Park is a volcanic plateau 1400 meters above sea level.
 The powder snow makes it one of the best places to enjoy skiing in the Tohoku region.
 Many people love to stay in the APPI ski resort.
 However, if you’re looking for something off the beaten path, book a room in the Hachimantai Ski Resort Shimokura Ski Area which boasts a 250-meter ungroomed tree run.